tomergoldst/timekeeper/README.md

 </receiver>
 ```

-Init TimeKeeper (Best place to initialize is at your application class)
+Init TimeKeeper, Best place to initialize is at your application class onCreate()
 ```java
 TimeKeeper.initialize(this);
 ```